Jetniksyla/Tech_Blog/README.md

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvement, feel free to submit a pull request.

+## Deployment

+This application is deployed on Heroku.
+You can access it [here](https://jetnik-tech-blog-bdfa991fa64b.herokuapp.com/login).

 ## License